CodyNicholson/ISS_Tracking_Project/etl_app/README.md

-# International Space Station Tracking Data Collection Project
+# International Space Station Tracking ETL Project

 This directory includes a python script that gets called from a shell script that gets called from a crontab file scheduled to execute the shell script every five minutes.